 7) Do you ever find it difficult to explain to people why you don’t eat animal products, especially when people do not know what veganism is or might not understand the concept of veganism?

+Of course!
+Just think how difficult it is in North America or Western Europe where veganism is quite common.
+Imagine trying to explain this to people or cultures who do not even have a word for vegetarian, let alone vegan.
+You try explaining to a poor village farmer without a common language why they should be not eating their chicken.
 To tell you the truth, food politics is a seriously complicated and layered matter.
 I have been studying food politics intensely for some years now and I have had to change many of my opinions about animal rights and veganism due to this learning.
 Many places I will not even explain why as it will just bring too many variables to the table.
 If I get into a serious bind I just tell them it is against my principles which I compare to their religion.
 This usually does the trick.
 I recommend traveling with the Vegan Passport or at least learning a few phrases about your eating habits before you go.
 It can make your life so much easier.

 8) You stayed in Ecuador for a while working on a farm making your own chocolate.
 Could you tell us about this experience?
 What did you do on the farm and how did you make the chocolate?

+The farm was called ‘Sueños’, which is Spanish for ‘Dreams’ and let me tell you, that place was named properly.
+Not only did I get to grow and prepare cocoa to make chocolate, but we also grew our own peanuts to make peanut butter, which I often combined to make peanut butter chocolate.
 I came to this farm to learn about cacao as I am an avid farmer as well as an avid chocolate consumer.
 I got to learn and do everything with the production of cocoa.
 We planted some seeds, we cared for the already mature trees learning about what they need and don’t need for survival, we picked the cocoa pods and went through the long process of fermenting, drying, and preparing the seeds inside.
 We then roasted the seeds and ran them through the old grinding machine where the natural oils turned them into a paste which we then had to quickly form into bars of pure organic cocoa.
 It is a very long process but it was so wonderful to be here for those months, not to mention fattening as I could use as much of the coca as I wished.
 I was quite often found in the kitchen combining this cocoa with the peanut butter we also made, coconuts from the trees, citrus fruits from the citrus trees, and much more.
 We also grew dozens of other foods in the 14-acre plot of rainforest and it was one of the most magical places I ever spent time and learned about organic farming at.

 9) What’s your favorite (or one of them) vegan-related story from your travels around the world?

 It is not a very happy story, but the longest I have ever been without food is about 45 hours in the North-East part of Laos.
 I was not very well prepared with extra food and I was going to a small part of the Country where tourists rarely went.
 I ate before I left and jumped on one of trucks which worked as taxis and the first ride was twelve hours winding through the forest and mountains.
 When we got to a small village there was only one kitchen serving prepared food and it all had butter or chicken in it.
 They did not even have rice they could prepare for me and the chips and cookies for sale in the little shop were not vegan.
 I went to sleep outside and hungry.
 We left the next morning with more people in the truck and as they were all woman (and chickens) the men had to hang off the back of the truck, but considering my energy level was so low this was not very fun to do for ten to twelve hours.
 We kept climbing slowly into the mountains still and the temperatures were getting cold which took its toll on me.
 Our next two stops provided the same meals of chicken and butter rice or fish soup and either I could no communicate properly, or there was nothing else available for me.
 For the second night I went to sleep with no food, but with about eight cups of herbal tea in my stomach.
 The next morning I felt terrible but we only had six hours to our final destination and I once again had to hang on for dear life on the back of the truck.
 We finally arrived and the first thing I did was head to one restaurant that had some English on their sign and I did nothing but eat and sleep that day.
 The meals may have been simple rise dishes with local root vegetables and fruit, but they have been the best meals I have ever eaten.
+The morale of the story is be prepared a hell of a lot better than I was those days.
+I learned a valuable lesson then and have always been sure to be prepared since then.

 10) As you’re a very good cook: What is your favorite dish to prepare for friends and strangers?